 The PRES students recently went in to transform an entrance that had become a ‘catch all’ area for shoes, books, pictures, etc but didn’t really meet any of the criteria that it needed to.

 The dark wood units are housing the family’s shoes and other things and the wood colour does not go with the other woods in the room.
 You do get the impression that this family is all about family and it is yet it doesn’t tell us much else.

 We really wanted to do something that reflected more of the personal style of the home owner and invite some calm into this busy family life…

 From a Feng Shui perspective a small water fountain would be the perfect addition here.
 The old monk’s door is a treasure she fell in love with many years ago.
 The serene Buddha with the new plants breathe new life and energy into this space.

 This is what she had to say…

-“All I can say is wow!
-We are loving the space that you and the women created yesterday!
+“All I can say is WOW!
+We are LOVING the space that you and the women created yesterday!
 I had to leave for a class shortly after you left, so didn’t have time to just sit in the space and take it all in.
-However, it was just so incredibly lovely walking in the door last night to this peaceful, pulled-together, warm, inviting space!
+However, it was just soooo incredibly lovely walking in the door last night to this peaceful, pulled-together, warm, inviting space!
 I just stood in the doorway with my coat and shoes on looking around and loving every bit of it.
-My husband texted me while I was in class, saying ‘wow!
+My husband texted me while I was in class, saying ‘WOW!
 It looks great!’.
 Big response from someone who usually doesn’t pay much attention to these things.
 He even said ‘Thanks for attracting this into our lives’!